Employment Services

 Supported Employment

 Supported Employment is a unique employment service for individuals with the most significant disabilities who require ongoing support services to succeed in competitive employment.
 This service offers job seekers a more individualized and specialized job program.
-Individuals are assisted with career planning, career exploration, work readiness training, job development, on site job training, and are provided support to maintain their job as long as they need it.
+Individuals are assisted with career planning, career exploration, work readiness training, job development, on site job training, and are provided ongoing support to maintain their job as long as they need it.
 Supported Employment offers continuing assistance from an employment specialist to maintain long-term employment for individuals who have previously been unable to succeed in traditional employment.

 Discovery